i05nagai/memorandum/language/english_speaking.md

     * The problem really has been blown up out of all propotion
 * cherish
 * implacable
+    * The government faces implacable opposition on the issue of nuclear waste
+    * unable to be changed, satisfied, or stopped
         * an implacable enemy
+    * used to discribe sb who has strong opinions or feelings that are impossible to change
         * implacable hosltility
-    * The government faces implacable opposition on the issue of nuclear waste
 * implacably
 * patch
     * patch up